Crypto accounting

 But with consola.finance, you have a partner that simplifies this task for you.
 Our platform is designed to empower crypto companies and accounting agencies by calculating the cost basis for your assets with just a click.

-No matter the method — FIFO, LIFO, AVG, HIFO, LIFO, HAFO or LAFO, consola.finance supports a wide range of calculation methods to suit your business needs.
+No matter the method — FIFO, LIFO, AVG, HIFO, LIFO, HAFO or LAFO, consola.finance supports a wide range of calculation methods to suit your business needs and act like a reliable crypto cost basis calculator.

 Optimize tax outcomes for your clients, provide accurate financial reports, and make informed decisions without the hassle of manual calculations.